lehig/food-truck-locator/README.md

 - Frontend: React (Create React App), Axios for API calls.
 - Auth: AWS Cognito via Amplify; the ID token is sent as a Bearer token for API calls.
-- Backend: AWS API Gateway + Lambda functions.
+- Backend: AWS API Gateway + Lambda functions (serverless).
-- Legacy: `auth-backend/` contains an older Go auth server and is no longer used by the app.
+- Legacy: `zz_legacy/` contains older backend code and is not used by the app.

 ### Environment Variables